logak-devops/terraform-remote-exec/README.md

 ```

 # ECS --> EC2 Container Service will manage your docker containers
-  For that we just need to start an autoscaling group with custom AMI

-   This customer AMI contains the ECS Agent

    Once the ECS cluster is online, task and services can be started on cluster

   Cluster is group of EC2 instance. and ECS Service will manage this server